dikei1220/https-github.com-Lolliedieb-lolMiner-releases.wiki./FAQ---Common-Errors.md

 **iGPU will not mine"**
-> Any integrated GPU will work with lolMiner.
+> Any integrated GPU will NOT work with lolMiner.
 All integrated GPU like Intel HD620, 630, Vega 3, Vega 8, 10, ... will not work with lolMiner. lolMiner need dedicated GPU to work.

 **Old Cards**
 > Any Nvidia GPU before Fermi/Kepler/Maxwell will not work like GTX 770.